I haven't been to Sarawak (yet). Also, I don't know all that much about where to stay, only about what to do...

 Hi, we travelled through Sarawak 20 years ago: top tip if you are up for a bit of adventure - take a short Domestic flight up to a small village deep in the highlands called Long Lelang.
 The airstrip was chopped out of the side of a mountain and is quite an extraordinary feat in itself.
 Then start walking.
 With a bit of luck the local Penan will escort and look after you and let you stay in their villages enroute.
 It is possible, and makes for an extraordinary experience ...
 But be prepared for leech stops every 30 minutes, elephant leeches, wild boar and other, um, adventures.
 Not sure if I could do it again today, but great if you are young and up for it!

-Simon about 6 years ago
+Simon over 6 years ago